This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 Then use vespa deploy

-or vespa prod submit
+or vespa prod deploy

 as above to deploy to dev/perf or prod.